 In Niger, over one million primary-aged children have never had the chance to go to school and those lucky enough to attend school are not getting the standard of education they deserve.
 Despite their commitment, many teachers are not properly trained, and don’t have the resources they need to deliver engaging lessons.
 Girls miss out more than boys and are trapped in early marriages and a life of poverty.
 On average, girls only receive 1.2 years of schooling.

-In 2013, the 18 schools that were involved in the Oxfam project achieved record enrollment levels.
+- In 2013, the 18 schools that were involved in this project achieved record enrollment levels.

 - In 2014, 82 per cent of primary school pupils continued on to secondary schools, compared to 71 per cent three years earlier.

 - In 2014, 4,100 children in schools supported by the project received learning materials.

 Poor hygiene poses a real danger to young children in rural Niger.
 Babies are most at risk, but older children also miss lessons and fall behind on their school work if they become ill.
 Oxfam, working through a local partner, has constructed latrines at Salamatou Abdou’s school in Seno Kobadjé, Tillabery, to provide sanitation.
 Salamatou and her classmates, all in their last year of primary school, worked with the project to provide training on hygiene and handwashing to younger children.

 “Before the project, our school did not have a toilet.
 Since it started, we’ve been shown how to wash our hands.
 We know how to keep the school clean and we tidy public areas.
 Children’s health has improved and many of the things we used to do have changed.
 Pupils at the school pay more attention to hygiene.